Last updated: 4th October, 2023

 Keep in mind that people usually have different memories and interpretations of something that happened.
 You may find that it only needs a private conversation for someone to stop a behavior that was unintentionally causing problems.
 Other times there may be a genuine disagreement about how to move forward.
-Please get in touch with us at CEA (Julia or Sky at CEA) if we can be helpful in navigating a situation.
+Please get in touch with CEA's Community Health Team if we can be helpful in navigating a situation.

 If someone has a disability that impacts their behaviors